paulthp/TP_NGS_ClownFish_Paul/readme.md

 **_MultiQC.sh_**
-Create one HTML file with the summary of the quality of all the files
+Create one HTML file with the summary of the quality of all the files.
+The same results than fastqc are obtained but with all the different files represented on the different graphs.
+It is usefull to detect an eventual issue when many files are used.

 # Quantify the expression of the transcripts